Technology, Design and Innovation Challenge

 Anyone aged 14-19 who has created an impressive Design & Technology project within school.

 Why not?
-It's free and there's nothing to lose, and you could win a iPad or a digital camera.
+It's free and there's nothing to lose, and you could win a iPad or a graphics tablet.
 Plus, finalists get a tour of a modern manufacturing plant and the opportunity to build links with their local engineering firms.

 HOW DO I ENTER?